snovakovic/vtpw/README.md

 Default shortcut to toggle between `.vue` and `.vtwp.ts` files is `ctrl+a+,`

-In the gif you can see intelisense/editor experiance when working in `.vue` file.

-In the first gif I try to create new `user` computed property in `.vue` file with `IUser` interface.
-Important to note is that we don't have `IUser` interface or `store` imported and as you can notice editor don't auto import them for me or provide any suggestions :/
+#### Programming in `.vue` files (example 1)

+IN gif we are trying to create `user` computed property with `IUser` interface, As you can noticed in gif we need to manually import dependencies as editor is not doing that for us (as it shoud).
+You can also noticed that other intelisense features are eather limited.

 ![preview](https://raw.githubusercontent.com/snovakovic/vtpw/master/vue-file.gif)

+#### Programming in `.vtpw.ts` file (example 1)

-In second gif I try to do the same as above. just this time before starting to type anything to `.vue` file I have press `ctrl+alt+,` shortcut to position me in shadow `.vtpw.ts` file instead.
+In here we are trying to do the same thing but this time before starting to type anything to `.vue` file we have hit `ctrl+alt-,` shortcut to position us to shadow `vtpw.ts` file (as you can notice we haven't lost any context by doing so)

-As you can notice the editor experinace is much etter now with auto imports of dependedncies and intelisense poping up imediatly.
+Now as you can see the developer experiance is much more enjojable with VS Code auto importing dependencies and live suggestion showing without any lagging.

 ![preview](https://raw.githubusercontent.com/snovakovic/vtpw/master/vtpw.gif)